 RCW 4.24.130(4) requires a district court to collect from a name change petitioner all county auditor fees and surcharges required by RCW 36.18.010 for the recording of a name change order.

 HOW DO I PAY THE FEES?
 District Court offers several methods of payment.
-See PAYMENT OF TICKETS, FINES, AND COURT FEES on the District Court website for payment options.
+See Paymen of Tickets, Fines, and Court Fees on the District Court website for payment options.

 WHAT IF I CANNOT AFFORD TO PAY?
 The First Amendment guarantees everyone the right to “petition the government for a redress of grievances.”
 Access to the judicial branch of government is included within this First Amendment right.
 Kitsap County District Court is committed to the principle that everyone must have access to courts regardless of a person’s financial situation.